sniederb/photocompare/README.md

 * Manage image selection
 * Provide actions to share selected images

-The "matrix listener" on a PhotoView is toggled in two cases:
+The "pan and zoom listener" on a PhotoView is toggled in two cases:

 * During loading of a new image
-** Disabled when starting to load a new high-resolution image ** Re-enabled once in the onApplyZoomPanMatrix() implementation of the ImageDetailViewImpl
+** Disabled when starting to load a new high-resolution image ** Re-enabled once in the onApplyZoomPanMatrix() implementation of the `ImageDetailViewImpl`
 * When applying a display matrix
-** Disabled at the start of PhotoViewMediator.copyMatrix() ** Re-enabled in the finally block of above method
+** Disabled at the start of `PhotoViewMediator.copyPanAndZoom()` ** Re-enabled in the finally block of above method